Prehistory of Taiwan: Late Paleolithic

 The distinct Wangxing culture (網形) was discovered in Miaoli County in northwest Taiwan in the 1980s.
 The assemblage consists of flake tools, becoming smaller and more standardized over time, and indicating a shift from gathering to hunting.

 Analysis of spores and pollen grains in sediment of Sun Moon Lake suggests that traces of slash-and-burn agriculture started in the area since 11,000 years ago, and ended 4,200 years ago, when abundant remains of rice cultivation were found.

 The only Paleolithic burial that has been found on Taiwan was in Xiaoma cave in Chenggong in the southeast of the island, dating from about 4000 BC, of a male similar in type to Negritos found in the Philippines.
 There are also references in Chinese texts and Formosan Aboriginal oral traditions to pygmies on the island at some time in the past.

 In December 2011, a skeleton dated about 8,000 years ago was found on Liang Island, off the north coast of Fujian.
 In 2014, the mitochondrial DNA of the Liangdao Man skeleton was found to belong to Haplogroup E, which is today found throughout Maritime Southeast Asia.
-Morover, it had two of the four mutations characteristic of the E1 subgroup.
+Moreover, it had two of the four mutations characteristic of the E1 subgroup.

 From this, Ko et al. infer that Haplogroup E arose 8,000 to 11,000 years ago on the north Fujian coast, travelled to Taiwan with Neolithic settlers 6,000 years ago, and from there spread to Maritime Southeast Asia with the Austronesian language dispersal.

 Soares et al. caution against overemphasizing a single sample, and maintain that a constant molecular clock implies an earlier date (and more southerly origin) for Haplogroup E remains more likely.